Waste and recycling

 To date, the following steps have been taken to reduce single-use plastics’ use:

 - Plastic straws – removed in December 2017 and replaced with 100% biodegradable and 100% recyclable paper straws and wrappers.
-Customers can self-select a straw, if required, rather than automatically being given one each time.
+Customers can request a straw, if required, rather than automatically being given one each time.

 - Single-use portion pots have been replaced by reusable versions.